wesExpress/DarkMatter/README.md

 - Iterate

 Current status:
-- Rendering quad and clearing screen with OpenGL
+- Rendering quad and clearing screen with OpenGL and DirectX
-- Clearing screen with DirectX but **rendering isn't working yet**
 - Just starting to get a window and metal context working with Cocoa and Metal on OSX